 Rueger was not deterred, and rebuilt bigger and better than before.
 His place was affectionately known as the Lafayette Saloon, given its location near the Lafayette Artillery Armory.
 His sons and grandsons joined him in the business, and they added boarding rooms for intoxicated clientele.
 The demand for rooms to rent grew, and by 1901 the Rueger family had acquired the surrounding buildings and opened a 24-room hotel, the first Hotel Rueger.
 This photograph of the three-story Hotel Rueger is also displayed on the gallery wall in our restaurant.
 Upon its opening, on July 24, 1901 the Richmond Times newspaper declared, Mr. Rueger has fitted up the buildings adjoining his restaurant on Bank Street in a style of magnificence that insures every comfort and luxury.

 Rueger's grandson, William, had even bigger dreams.
 In 1912 he announced the impending construction of what was to become the new Hotel Rueger, and the Times-Dispatch headline read, Famous Restaurant to Become Great Hotel—Ornament to City—Ten Story Building to Cost More Than a Quarter Million Dollars—Three Generations at Helm.
-Sixteen months later, on November 5, 1913, the hotel you are sitting in today opened for the first time.
+Sixteen months later, on November 5, 1913, the existing hotel building opened for the first time.
 It then boasted 136 bedrooms, of which about 80 percent had private baths, and modern elevators.
 The dining room could seat 200 guests, there were eight private dining rooms which accommodated 8-36 guests, a basement level grill room for businessmen, and a roof garden above the 10th floor.

 The Hotel Rueger remained one of the top lodging establishments in Richmond for decades.
 In the 1950's, with a change of ownership came a change of name, to the Hotel Raleigh.
 At this same time the roof garden was enclosed and an 11th floor of guestrooms added.
 In 1982, Fredericksburg developer Larry Silver saw the potential of this historic building.
 After purchasing the property, he gutted what was then a 123 room hotel to create 59 very spacious one and two room suites.
 Only the modern elevators from 1912 were left intact, to maintain the atmosphere of a small European hotel.
 Mr. Silver christened the establishment the Commonwealth Park Suites Hotel.